GSA/idmanagement.gov/_implement/distribute-fcpca.md

 | SHA-256 Thumbprint | 70200179049bdc8cbe94b4880730609489f324f2a770477f7c1859401e644c72 |
 | Download Location | Click [here]({{site.baseurl}}/implement/certs/WidePoint_ORC_SSP_5.cer)|

 ### Certificates issued to the Federal Common Policy CA G2

 Distrusting the certificate below will prevent workstations from building a path from the Federal Common Policy CA G2, through the Federal Bridge CA G4, to the Federal Common Policy CA or any other root.
-For more on how to distrust a certificate, [go to Step 7](#step-7---distrut-old-root-and-verify).

 #### Issued by: Federal Bridge CA G4